-Last week, we hosted two managers from cacao co-ops we work with in Peru to source chocolate for our new Organic Chocolate Chips and for our line of Organic Candy Bars.
+Last week, we hosted two managers from cacao co-ops we work with in Peru to source chocolate for our new Organic Chocolate Chips.
 Hildebrando Cárdenas Salazar from Oro Verde co-op and David Contreras from ACOPAGRO co-op visited our headquarters in Massachusetts to learn more about Equal Exchange, meet some of our store accounts, and work on 2014 planning for our USAID grant project with the two co-ops.

 “It’s impressive to see what the co-ops are doing around quality and productivity, and to be able to work alongside them,” said Equal Exchange chocolate products manager Dary Goodrich, who has been actively involved in the USAID grant project.
 Let's take a closer look at each of these innovative cacao co-ops.